brian-armory/personal-site/content/en/blog/learning-alpaca.md

 tags = ['learning', 'finance'] date = 2021-01-13
 description = "Learning how to use an API using examples from the Alpaca paper trading API.
-This blog series starts from step 0, authenticating yourself to the API server." banner = 'img/pf/gme-stock.jpg'
+This blog series starts from step 0, authenticating yourself to the API server."
+# banner = 'img/pf/gme-stock.jpg'
 +++

-# What is Alpaca?

-Alpaca is a new commission free trading platform like Robinhood.
-Unlike Robinhood, it's less focused on making investing a game

 # Who this is for

-You want to learn about using an API with a topic that is something other than the weather.
+You want to learn about using an Application Program Interface (API) with a topic that is something other than the weather.
 If you already know how to use APIs.
 This is definitely not meant for you.

+# What's an API?

+An API is

+We're going to focus on **RE**presentational **S**tate **T**ransfer **R**EST (REST) APIs.
+Want to dive deeper into the actual tech behind REST?
+Read more [here](https://blog.postman.com/rest-api-definition/).

+# What's Alpaca?

+Alpaca is a  commission free trading platform like Robinhood.
+Unlike Robinhood, it's less focused on making investing a game.
+Instead, it's major selling point is being able to automate your investing using their Application Program Interface (API).

+An API is the definition that programs use to communicate (interface) with each other and request/perform actions.
+This is why you may also hear about things like API contracts, which explicitly lay out how an API behaves.

 # Requirements

-Some basic familiarity with the MacOS or Linux command line is really going to help here.
-When I say basic, I mean really basic like how to open a hidden file and copy/paste commands.
-This guide is written with MacOS and the bash shell in mind.
+This guide is written with MacOS and the bash shell in mind, so some basic familiarity with the MacOS command line (Terminal) is really going to help here.
+When I say basic, I really do mean basic like how to open a hidden file and running commands.
+My aim is to explain anything more than that sufficiently so that you always know what's going on.

-An Alpaca account, specifically the "paper" money account.
+You'll also need an [Alpaca account](https://app.alpaca.markets/brokerage/new-account), specifically the "paper" money account.
+We are definitely not playing with real money here.

 # Gathering information

-To use the Alpaca API, you need to be able to verify who you are so that Alpaca knows and can verify which account to associate your actions with.
+To use the Alpaca API, you need to be able to verify who you are so that Alpaca knows you're allowed to do what you want to do.
+When you log in to a website, you use a username and password.
+APIs often use an API Key ID and Secret Key.

 The recommended way of doing this is to start with configuring environment variables for your machine.
-Creating environment variables help you provide the same input consistently and lets you .
+Creating environment variables help you provide the same input consistently.

 > What's an environment variable?
 >
 > An environment variable is a variable that exists for your environment, independent of any program.
 You can refer to them by name in scripts or command-line programs.
+This way, you're not storing things like passwords where everyone can see, such as in a source control system like GitHub.

-These are the environment variables that you need to configure:
+These are the environment variables that you are going to need to configure:

 - **`APCA_API_BASE_URL`**